 Description: Use a clean milk jug with a lid cut out of a side section of the milk jug.
 Using a hole punch, make a hole out below the cut section of the milk jug and insert a twig or pencil into it.
 Insert a hole at the top of the milk jug and place the piece of rope through it.
 Fill it with bird seed and hang it in a tree.

-children keep a journal of the animals that come to visit their milk
+Have the children keep a journal of the animals that come to visit their

 Earth Day Song

 time to choose.